Charles’ or Charles’s? Harris’ or Harris’s? Possessives of Names Ending in S

 Examples

-The AP Stylebook and AMA Manual of Style recommend adding just an apostrophe and no additional s (like you would with plural nouns).
+Other style guides, such as the AP Stylebook and AMA Manual of Style recommend adding just an apostrophe and no additional s.

 Examples